graffic/nanocorp/README.md

 ### Rationale

 The frontend was built to consume data from the backend API.
 Usually in dashboards and applications managing data I tend to prefer SPAs over server side rendered.
-Files are structured by page plus the root `src` folder having some utilities.
+Although in this case the amount of data was small.
 [React](https://reactjs.org) was chosen due to it's versatility.
 I paid a bit the price of being able to choose react companion libraries instead of using `create-react-app`, but I learned more about how `webpack` and the `babel` pipeline.

+Files are structured by page plus the root `src` folder having some utilities.
+I like to organize code by business functionality and then in the last directory (leave) get into more technical naming like: container, stores and differente components.

 Besides React, [mobx](https://mobx.js.org) was added for state management using stores like in a [flux architecture](https://facebook.github.io/flux/) but with the benefits of observables instead of actions and dispatchers.
 I haven't used mobx before, and I like how it eliminates the need of `setState` and groups the access to specific domain entities.